-Australia’s ETA (subclass 651) program was initiated in 1996, however, the latest ETA was implemented in 2013 and allows new nationalities to apply - Germany is on this new list.
+Australia’s ETA (subclass 651) program was initiated in 1996.
+However, the latest ETA was implemented in 2013 and allows new nationalities to apply - Germany is on this new list.
 The logic behind this is quite simple.
-International travelers can use the internet to conveniently apply for their visa and get it really quickly.
+International travelers can go online to conveniently apply for their visa and get it really quickly.
 The 2013 ETA was updated to allow you to travel to Australia for both business and touristic purposes.

-ETA for German passport holders will allow you to stay in Australia for a maximum of 90 days Per Entry over a 1 year after arrival period.
+ETA for German passport holders will allow you to stay in Australia for a maximum of 90 days Per Entry (or 3 months) over a 1 year after arrival (or 12 months) period.
 Before applying, remember that there are a couple of general requirements you have to meet.
 Firstly, you should be tuberculosis-free.
 Secondly, you shouldn’t be convicted of a crime with a sentence of one year or longer, regardless of if the sentence has been completed.
 After that, check your eligibility.
 Simply use iVisa's visa checker tool to see if you are eligible or not.
 The information will be provided instantly.
 Once you crossed the things above off your checklist, go ahead and apply online.

 Applying online using iVisa’s services is more convenient than visiting an Australian embassy.
 Simply provide the required documents.
-It is advisable to collect them before proceeding to fill in the form.
+It is advisable to collect them before proceeding to fill in the form with the correct information.
 Don’t worry because iVisa requires just a couple of documents.
 Here’s the list.

 Valid passport – German passport holders traveling to Australia require a passport.
 Acquiring a passport is quite easy.
 All you need to do is visit the issuing authority in your own country.
 Your passport has to be valid for at least 90 days from the date of arrival in Australia.

 In addition to the two things listed above, as an intended visitor to Australia you have to answer a few questions.
 Most are just simple questions, so they are easy to answer.
 Simply state the reasons for your travel and among other things.
 It is advisable that you answer the questions accurately.